 The Veterinary Medical Centre: The VMC has undergone substantial expansion and renovation, and it is currently an outstanding state-of-the-art facility serving western Canada as an AVMA and AAHA accredited hospital and referral centre.
 A newer CT, 1.5T MRI, nuclear scintigraphy and linear accelerator are available on site.
 For more information on the VMC, please visit http://www.usask.ca/vmc/medical_centre/index.php.

-Responsibilities: The primary responsibilities of the successful candidate include: high quality didactic and clinical instruction in Emergency and Critical Care to undergraduate and postgraduate veterinarians, residents, interns and veterinary technicians; consultation and case management in the Veterinary Medical Centre, supervisory oversight of the full service Intensive Care Unit; and scholarship and research in the field of Emergency and Critical Care.
+Responsibilities: The primary responsibilities of the successful candidate include: high quality didactic and clinical instruction in Emergency and Critical Care to undergraduate and postgraduate veterinarians, residents, interns and veterinary technicians; consultation and case management in the Veterinary Medical Centre, supervisory and organizational oversight of the full service Intensive Care Unit; and scholarship and research in the field of Emergency and Critical Care.
 Extensive opportunities for collaborative research exist within the College and the University.
 Contributions to the continuing education of practicing veterinarians will be encouraged and expected.

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.